LibreCAD/docs/guides/cmdline.rst

    close

 .. tip::
-   In addition to the comma separated coordinates, :ref:`relative* coordinates<coordinates>` can also be entered using the numeric keypad using the format *X..Y*, i.e. typing *10..20* is equivalent to *@10,20*.
+    - In addition to the comma separated coordinates, :ref:`relative coordinates<coordinates>` can also be entered using the numeric keypad using the format *X..Y*, i.e. typing *10..20* is equivalent to *@10,20*.
 Using the two decimals is faster than typing the comma.

-   The *Keycode Mode* permits the use of **two letter** commands and eliminates the need to press [Enter] after typing the command.
+    - The *Keycode Mode* permits the use of **two letter** commands and eliminates the need to press [Enter] after typing the command.

-   Pressing the [Space bar] is an alternative to pressing [Enter] after each command.
+    - Pressing the [Space bar] is an alternative to pressing [Enter] after each command.

-   Pressing [c] or [u] followed by [Enter] can be used instead of typing "close" or "undo".
+    - Pressing [c] or [u] followed by [Enter] can be used instead of typing "close" or "undo".

 *Tab completion* can be used on the command line when entering commands.
-Enter a partial command such as "cir" followed by press [Tab] will complete the command to "circle".
+Enter a partial command such as "cir" followed by [Tab] will complete the command to "circle".
 If text entered is not unique to a single command the command output will show all the possible commands starting with the text provided.
 For example, typing [c] and pressing [Tab] will list "circle", "circle2", "circle3", "circlecr" and "cut" in the command output.

-The available commands are shown in the :ref:`Tools<tools>` reference.
+The available commands are shown in the :ref:`Tools <tools>` reference.
 Many of the commands have multiple forms.
 For example the *2 Points* line tools can be selected on the command line by typing "l", "li" or "line".
 Many tools display the **Tool Options** toolbar when selected.
 Some tools will also provide command line prompts in addition to the **Tool Options**.
 For example the "Parallel" line tools displays:

    - a command prompt: ``Specify Distance <10> or select entity or [through]``
    - a **Tool Options** toolbar: |tlopt12|